parallelwindfarms/parareal/paper/paper.md

 By feeding the algorithm Dask delayed functions, a workflow is <!-- TODO: Consider adding a citation to Dask delayed functions-- > automatically generated for parallel execution on any number of back-ends.

-## OpenFOAM

-OpenFOAM[^1] is a C++ toolbox for the solution, pre- and post-processing of computational fluid dynamics problems [@openfoam].
-It is free, open source, and has a large user base across different areas of science and technology.

 ### Input/Output